Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 How do October international fares compare to September?

 October generally undercuts September on Southeast Asian routes but loses to September on Europe.
-Based on HappyFares year-on-year fare tracking from 2023-25, October median fares to Thailand, Vietnam and Bali averaged 4-9% cheaper than September on the same routes, while October fares to London and Paris averaged 6-12% higher than September.
-[ORIGINAL DATA]
+On the same routes, October fares to Thailand, Vietnam and Bali tend to run cheaper than September as dry season begins, while October fares to London and Paris tend to run higher than September.

 September vs October winners